Mikew24/SoftwareDevAssignment/README.md

   Kim: Developed the 'falling circles' functionality that displayed the falling asteroids.
 Implemented socket IO to display
        a new title each time the game is launched.
   Michael: Created tasks for menu & game & added sound effects.
 Implemented multi threading to allow the program to be
            cohesive.
+Implemented a Scene control class to allow for easy pane set up and changing.

 Repository:
   https://github.com/Mikew24/SoftwareDevAssignment/tree/master

 How to run:
   To run the application:
     1. Download all files from master branch
     2. Use 'gradle init' to initalize gradle
     3. Select '4: java-application'
     4. Select '1: groovy'